SamHennessy/hlive/README.md

 When a user requests a page, there are two requests.
 First is the initial request that generates the pages HTML.
 Then the second request is to establish a WebSocket connection.

-HLive considers the initial HTML generation a throwaway process.
-We make no assumptions that there will be a WebSocket connection for that exact HTML page.
+HLive considers the initial HTML is can be though of as the Server Side Rendering phase (SSR).
+This SSR request will not be used when processing WebSocket requests.
+This render is a good candidate for use in a CDN.

-When an HLive HTML page is loaded in a browser, the HLive JavaScript library will kick into action.
+When an HLive SSR page is loaded in a browser, the HLive JavaScript library will kick into action.

 The first thing the JavaScript will do is establish a WebSocket connection to the server.
-This connection is made using the same URL with `?ws=1` added to the URL.
-Due to typical load balancing strategies, the server that HLive establishes a Websocket connection to may not be the one that generated the initial HTML.
+This connection is made using the same URL with `?hlive=1` added to the URL.
+Due to typical load balancing strategies, the server that HLive establishes a Websocket connection to may not be the one that generated the SSR Page.

 ### PageSession